Grevillea callichlaena: Taxonomy

 Grevillea callichlaena was first formally described in 2005 by Bill Molyneux and Val Stajsic in the journal Muelleria from specimens collected from Mount Benambra in the Alpine National Park in 2002.
 The specific epithet (callichlaena) means "beauty-cloak", referring to the hairs covering the flowers.

 Distribution and habitat

 Mt.
 Benambra grevillea grows in woodland, often between scattered granite boulders, in two isolated populations on Mount Benambra in north-eastern Victoria.

 Conservation status

-The species is listed as "endangered" on the Department of Environment and Primary Industries Advisory list of rare or threatened plants in Victoria - 2014.
+The species is listed as Critically Endangered on the Flora and Fauna Guarantee Act 1988 Threatened List.